adamluckydo/ontology/Soul.md

 Rob Burbea's final talk, given weeks before he died in 2020, is less than five minutes long.
 I listen to it as a yearly tradition on Christmas Eve.

 It speaks for itself: [Perfection and Christ's Blessing](https://hermesamara.org/resources/talk/2020-03-06-perfection-and-christs-blessing)

+And a quote from Nietzsche to end:

+"Courage, however, is the best slayer, courage which attacketh: it slayeth even death itself; for it saith: 'Was that life?
+Well!
+Once more!'"